 Apache Rewrites: Select the use Apaches Web Server Rewrites

 Encryption Key: Magento uses encryption key to encrypt the data.
 You can use the magento generated key or use your own encryption key.

 Session Save: You can choose to store the session information on files and databases.
 By default, the session information is saved on the file.
 But you can also use the database.
 If you want to use the database then select the Db

 In this section, we will set up the store information and enable or disable the magento extension.

 Store Default Time Zone: Select the appropriate timezone for your store.

-Store Default Currency: Select the currency that will be use on your store.
+Store Default Currency: Select the currency that will be used in your store.

 Store Default Language: Select the language from the list which will be used on your store.